How to Negotiate with Upset Customers and Patients

 With upset customers, the news of a bad experience will reach twice as many ears as would praise for a good service experience.
 You probably already knew that intuitively, but that doesn’t make it any less painful.
 Interacting with happy customers or patients helps us love our jobs; but even the thought of interacting with upset customers—all that discomfort and effort—can make it hard to get out of bed in the morning.

-But here’s a positive statistic: according to a 2017 American Express survey, 7 in 10 Americans are willing to spend more with a company they believe provides excellent customer service.
+But here’s a positive statistic: according to a recent survey, 86% of consumers are willing to spend more with a company they believe provides excellent customer service.
 If you spend the time and energy to turn an upset customer’s negative experience into a positive one, and to prevent negative experiences in the first place, you’ll gain loyal clients who will end up being worth as much as 10 times their first purchase.
 Here are seven essential steps to create positive service experiences that your customers and patients will return again and again for.

 Step 1: Start with the right attitude; be firm but kind.